 This control selects seeking of tracks up or down.

-Momentarily press the right-hand button to skip to the next track.
+right-hand button to skip to the next track.
+Repeated pressing will select further tracks.

 The left-hand button returns to the beginning of the current track.
 Repeated pressing selects previous tracks.